 Where Hootsuite pricing plans might not make sense for you

-Based on how its pricing plans are built, and what features are available in each plan, here are the use cases where Hootsuite might not be a good solution for you.
+Based on how its pricing plans are built, and what features are available in each plan, Hootsuite might not be a good solution for you if you fall into these categories.

 You manage more than 20 social profiles

 With Agorapulse, a plan with the same profile/user specs will cost you $149 per month, plus $15 per additional social profile.
+(If you subscribe annually, it’s $10 per additional social profile.)
 If you commit to an annual subscription ($119 per month), that works out to a starting price of $1,428 for the year.
-Even with an annual commitment, that’s more than %X more affordable.
+Even with an annual commitment, that’s more than affordable.

 You have a team of more than 3 users

-If you need more than 3 users on your Hootsuite account, you only have the option to pay $8,900 upfront for the Business plan.
+If you need more than 3 users on your Hootsuite account, you only have the option to contact them directly for a sales call.

 So, if your agency has more than 3 people managing social and doing community management, or if your customer support team has more than 3 agents answering questions on social media, you’re paying the big bucks.